The “Shakti” or “Kundalini”

 The goal of human life is to understand these false projections and strive to uncoil the sleeping energy so that it rises again to the Sahasrara and we attain the unified state once again.
 Then only we shall realize our true potential and identity.

-On her upward journey, our lives truly evolve and the moment she passes the prism of Maya, the age-old false impression of this world around us fades away and the small “i” merges with the big “I” and everything coalesces into one and only true existence.
+On her upward journey of Kundalini, our lives truly evolve and the moment she passes the prism of Maya, the age-old false impression of this world around us fades away and the small “i” merges with the big “I” and everything coalesces into one, and only true existence.

 The cycle of involution and evolution ends.